alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 After firing all coils the projectile should reach our reference speed of 9 km/s.
 With a mass of 10 tonnes the kinetic energy would be 400 Gigajoules, or 110 Megawatt·hour.
+At a standard price of €0.10 per Kw·h, and assuming an efficiency of 80%, the total cost per launch would be €11k.

-This power needs to be released in 6 seconds, but it can be generated slowly and stored in the coils themselves if they are superconducting, or in batteries otherwise.
+This power needs to be released in 6 seconds, and so result in an insane power release of 67 Gigawatt.
+But electrical power can be generated slowly and stored in the coils themselves if they are superconducting, or in batteries otherwise.